anushkakulk/reversi/docs/design_document.md

+### CHOICES MADE FOR MODEL DESIGN ###
+The model implementation is created such that it could easily be extended by other model types.
+We did so by putting demarcated functionalities into private helper methods.
+Therefore, should we need to make an extension to the current rules/format of the reversi game, we can easily do by turning these helper methods into protected ones, and overriding those protected methods in the subclasses.
+We did not "bake in" a majority of the functionality into the methods outlined in the model interface, but rather put the concrete functionality from the helpers and in the model implementation of methods outlined in the interface, we call the helpers.

 ### INSTANTIATING A PLAYER ###
 We created a Player interface, where the only method (as of now!) is makeGamePlayDecision().
 To instantiate a Player, we would need to create a class ReversiGamePlayer which has the ReversiPiece